 You may bring out a football, a badminton set, or any family-favourite activity to keep everyone occupied and happy in front of the camera.

 This isn't limited to ball games, you could play a card game or do a puzzle.
 It gives the family something to focus on, and will almost guarantee some laughs and smiles.
 This tip will certainly create some fun memories to look back on!

 Every family loves their pet.
 They're members of the family, too!
 If you're feeling hard-pressed for casual shoot ideas, bring out your furry friend to bring out some smiles and to stop everyone from staring awkwardly at the camera.

 Playing and sitting with any pet (except goldfish, maybe) is the perfect way of adding something extra to your family photo shoot, to prevent awkward posing and smiles.
 You and your family's future selves will certainly appreciate having great photos with the family pet.

 4. Make food together

 If you choose to have your family shoot at home, a great activity to do (especially with younger children) is cooking.
 Get in the kitchen and rustle something up!
 You can even bake a cake together.
 This will make for some adorable parent-child activity photos.
 The food items will act as perfect props - especially if you fancy a food fight!

-Cooking is something that parents and children can do together naturally, and it's a great bonding activity that will produce some sweet photographs.
+Cooking is something that parents and children have done together in day-to-day life, and it's a great bonding activity that will produce some sweet photographs.

 5. Find a prop

 In a similar vein of distraction, look for something physical you can focus on as a family so that nobody feels ill-at-ease in front of the photographer.
 Laptops, cameras and phones can be good props that will divert the family's attention.
 Everyone can look and laugh at 'something' on the display.